 What are the types of home networks?

 You will first need to decide whether you want your home network to be wired or wireless.

 Here are the pros and cons of each:

 A wired network is a lot faster.
 Its hardwired connection means there is less interference.
-Wired networks connect from the router to your device with an Ethernet over UTP cable.
+Such networks connect from the router to your device with an Ethernet over UTP cable.
 The popular Cat5e cables can support speeds of 1000 Mbps to 1 Gbps (mega/gigabits per second), at 100 meters, and the Cat6e cables can do even better.
 (Most wireless connections struggle to reach a few hundred Mbps per second.)

 Each device is wired directly into the router with its own cable operating at the same speed.
 Because wired connections are less prone to radio interference, it stops data having to be retransmitted behind the scenes.
 Wired networks are excellent for faster transfers of large files, and gamers who want to avoid latency issues and make sure they aren't at a technical disadvantage.